1. What type of university is Marshall University and how large is the university?

 7. How many students will be accepted into the program?

 We expect to admit approximately 40 students each year.
 According to our accrediting body, CAPTE, the average class size among DPT programs in 2011 was 43 students.
 Physical therapy programs report an average of 357 applicants with 235 of those applicants meeting the program qualifications for admission, therefore, only about 18% of the qualified applicants are accepted and enrolled into the average program, consequently, we expect that admissions will be rather competitive.
-The latest acceptance data, including average GPAs and GRE, can be found here.
+The latest acceptance data, including average GPAs and GRE, can be found on our website.

 8. How long is the program and what is the curricular model on which the program is based?